UNINETTSigma2/documentation/getting_help/support_line.md

 	- {ref}`VASP <VASP>`
 ```

+### What we expect from you

+We expect that, if asked, users can give details to the support staff the description of their jobs like what their jobs are doing, how they work, why they need the resources they have requested, how they use the queues and when they are expected to complete.
+Jobs will be removed from the queue if requests for this information are not answered clearly and in good time, especially if a job is blocking access to the queue, or otherwise limit other users access to resources.

 ### Give enough information

 We get many requests for help which are too vague to give a useful response.